hyssostech/sketch-thru-plan-sdk-js/quickstart/README.md

 **Speech** - Speech can be collected by the browser by invoking a speech service

-This quickstart uses a Microsoft Cognitive Services Speech to Text plugin that is bundled with the STP SDK for convenience.
+This quickstart uses a Microsoft Cognitive Services Speech to Text plugin, but the same principles apply if using other services.
 The microphone is activated every time a new stroke is started (on pen down).
 This is a simple but effective strategy.
 See the [speech plugin](../plugins/speech/azurespeech-plugin) for details and additional discussion of alternative speech collection strategies

 As previously seen, recognition in the sample is initiated by the `onStrokeStart` handler.
 The call is *not* waited, and proceeds asynchronously while the sketch is completed.